chris-durbin/opera-rtc-s1-browse/README.md

 1. Ensure that conda is installed on your system (we recommend using [mambaforge](https://github.com/conda-forge/miniforge#mambaforge) to reduce setup times).
 2. Download a local version of the `opera-rtc-s1-browse` repository (`git clone git@github.com:ASFHyP3/opera-rtc-s1-browse.git`)
 3. In the base directory for this project, call `mamba env create -f environment.yml` to create your Python environment and activate it (`mamba activate opera-rtc-s1-browse`)
-4. Finally, install a development version of the package (`python -m pip install -e .`)

 To run all commands in sequence use:
 ```bash